-Catch your breath before you bend down on one knee, and be on the lookout for ‘The Twins’, two windswept trees whose branches reach out and touch each other, for a truly romantic spot.
+Catch your breath before you bend down on one knee – and be on the lookout for ‘The Twins’, two windswept trees whose branches reach out and touch each other, for a truly romantic spot.

 Pick a sunny afternoon and hire a rowing boat to take out on the scenic lake at Cheltenham’s Pittville Park.
 Watch the world go by and wait for the right moment to pop the question.
-And get an ice-cream to celebrate afterwards!
+Then get an ice-cream to celebrate afterwards!

 The historic attraction, which was the brainchild of 18th-century landscape designer Capability Brown, houses exhibitions on three floors, while there’s also the opportunity to meet the herd of red deer that roam the grounds.

 The far-reaching views from Yat Rock certainly provide a magical backdrop for a memorable Forest of Dean proposal.